Register to get access to free programming courses with interactive exercises

 )

-At first, seeing so many different values may be confusing or scary, but once you create your own utility, you’ll see how much easier this API makes life for developers.
-Which array keys are represented here?
+At first, seeing so many different values may be confusing or scary, but once you create your utility, you’ll see how much easier this API makes life for developers.
+The array keys we represent here:

 • responsive — do you want to create utilities for different screen resolutions?
-If responsive is true, utilities will be created with the prefixes -sm-, -md-, -lg- and so on
+If responsive is true, the utilities will have the prefixes -sm-, -md-, -lg-, and so on

 • property — the name of the CSS property.
 In this case, it’s justify-content